To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Preventative Care Is Crucial For Your Pup’s Health

 As we mentioned above, it’s so important to give your dog a monthly heartworm preventative to protect him from this life-threatening disease.
 But heartworm preventative medication is only one of many things you should do to keep your pup healthy.
-Annual check-ups, vaccines, other preventative medications — all of these wellness expenses can add up.
+Annual check-ups, vaccines, and other preventative medications — all of these wellness expenses can add up.

 To help manage these costs, you may want to consider getting a pet wellness plan.
-For a relatively low premium, wellness (aka preventative) plans cover a portion of routine vet items, such as annual exams, heartworm testing and prevention medication, vaccinations, flea and tick prevention medication, spaying/neutering procedures, microchipping, and more.
-You may also want to consider getting pet insurance to protect your pup and your wallet in the event of unexpected illnesses or accidents.Tagged With: Outdoors
+For a relatively low premium, wellness (aka preventative) plans cover a portion of routine vet items, such as annual exams, heartworm testing and prevention medication, vaccinations, flea, and tick prevention medication, spaying/neutering procedures, microchipping, and more.
+You may also want to consider getting pet insurance to protect your pup and your wallet in the event of unexpected illnesses or accidents.Tagged With: Heartworms, Outdoors